 Welcome to Kaskaskia College, the community's college!
 Since its start as Centralia Township Junior College in 1940, KC has proudly served the residents of south-central Illinois.
 Thousands of students each year chose KC to begin their educational careers.

 With more than 150 academic and certificate programs on tap, Kaskaskia College provides you the opportunity to explore your interests, find your talents, and chart a path for your future, all the while supported by a faculty and staff wholly committed to your success.

 So, what, exactly, is the success you’re after?
 Is it a high-paying job?
 A fulfilling job?
 A job that does both?
 Do you aspire to be an entrepreneur?
 A problem solver?
 An innovator?
-An leader?
-Whatever your goals, KC provides you what you need to succeed.
+A leader?
+Whatever your goals, KC provides you with what you need to succeed.

 An outstanding education.
 Affordable tuition.
 A convenient location in a community you're already a part of.
 Credits that transfer to any four-year college or university.
 Training that is career building.
 These are the values of Kaskaskia College.

 Also, we make it a priority to provide our students with engaging campus life, KC offers a wide array of clubs, activities, service learning, and athletics programs, everything that brings a rewarding college experience.